Efficient Communication in Organizations: Concluding remarks

-\section{Concluding Remarks}
+\section{Concluding remarks}

+This paper shows that there exists a simple institution and a signaling structure that can solve information asymmetries at no cost.
+At least since \cite{akerlof1970}, it is well known that the presence of asymmetric information can yield inefficient outcomes.
+Subsequent work by \cite{spence1973jobmarketsignaling} shows that signaling can resolve information asymmetries but does not eliminate inefficiencies, as signals are wasteful and unproductive.
+This paper departs from the canonical one-sender-one-receiver setting and uses a costly talk signaling structure.
+When considering multi-sender protocols, the concern for collusion naturally emerges.
+Yet, in this setting, it is possible to structure communication in a way that fully restores efficiency without using wasteful signaling expenditures or commitment power.
+Likewise, there is no need for mediation, arbitration, or other complex arrangements.

-This paper studies the optimal design of organizations that seek informed decision-making while limiting influence activities.
-Efficient communication protocols solve asymmetric information problems without wasteful signaling expenditures.
-The main result has potentially significant implications for the design of organizations.
-It suggests that, under the threat of senders' collusion, only one communication protocol can achieve efficiency.
+The main result has potentially significant implications for the understanding of organizational design.
+It shows that only one minimal protocol can achieve efficiency under the threat of senders' collusion.
 This protocol prescribes the sequential and public consultation of two informed agents with conflicting interests.
-This finding provides a rationale for public advocacy.
+The proposed arrangement has a plain structure and does not require commitment power as ex-ante, and in the interim, the organization adheres to the protocol.
+Importantly, such an arrangement \emph{always} yields an efficient outcome for any configuration permitted by the model described in Section~\ref{sec:model}.\footnote{Appendix~\ref{app:app} shows that the results extend to more general setting than the one presented in Section~\ref{sec:model}.} This finding provides a rationale for using public advocacy structures.

+Public advocacy is widespread.
+As an example, consider the justice system.
+Trials take place with an adversarial procedure of judicial decision-making, whereby two advocates---prosecutors and defendants---engage in public debates in the courtroom.
+Other examples of public advocacy include, e.g., managers and ministries competing for budget allocation.
+Budgeting processes are typically sequential and adversarial.
+When the contending parties disagree, the receiver---judge, CEO, or prime minister---adjudicates.

 The model has two distinguishing features central to the main result.
-First, the organization incurs direct costs from influence activities.
+First, it considers organizations which dislike wasteful influence activities.
 Public advocacy is uniquely optimal only if this is the case.
 Fully revealing equilibria exist in simultaneous protocols, and full revelation is sufficient for optimality when the organization does not incur direct influence costs.
 Second, senders can engage in non-binding, pre-play communication.
 Public advocacy is not the uniquely efficient protocol when collusion is not a concern: the proof of Proposition~\ref{prop:sim} shows that, in these cases, simultaneous and like-bias protocols can also yield efficient outcomes.
+It is reasonable to jointly assume a distaste for wasteful activities and concern for collusion for a wide range of organizations and central planners.